wangjunxiao/NFVCloud/sfctestbed_deployable/README.md

 #### Minimal Runtime Environment
 1. Hardware:
-(a) x86 Server * 3 for deploying OpenStack node, in which 2 server with more memory and cpu capacity as compute node, 1 server with more nic and disk capacity as control node, network node and storage node
+(a) x86 Server * 3 with OpenStack node deployed, in which 2 server with more memory and cpu capacity as compute node, 1 server with more nic and disk capacity as control node, network node and storage node
-(b) Web Server * 1 for deploying sfctestbed project and project's database
-(c) Commodity L2 Switch * 1 for connecting all server together
+(b) Web Server * 1 with NFVCloud project and project's database depolyed (c) Commodity L2 Switch * 1 for connecting all server together
 (d) Commodity L3 Router * 1 for connecting external network
 2. Software: